Pages

 Still afraid of other’s reactions to and around me.

-How do I do that and feel safe?
+How do I feel safe?

-my own life?
+How can I believe in my own life?

-the lives of others?
+How can I believe in the lives of others?

-I stand still slowly, looking in all directions,
+I stand still slowly,

 try to move slowly.

-Cautiously estimating my next action.
+Cautiously estimate my next action.

-My patience with the slowness of ‘the process’ wearing thin.
+My patience with the slowness of ‘the process’

 Seeing that I am here